Calendar of Festivals & Special events happening in Jamaica

 Dream Weekend is a fixture on the Negril calendar and will celebrate its 10th anniversary in 2018!
 It promises to be another epic edition that you should not miss!

 Independence Day Grand Gala Celebration Kingston (August 6) – Jamaica celebrates its independence with a massive cultural event at the National Stadium in Kingston, displaying all aspects of the rich cultural heritage in Jamaica.

 There are performances by traditional dance groups, appearances by some of the top artists in the country, and tributes to Jamaica’s national heroes.
-The event is attended by the Prime Minister and many other local politicians and dignitaries.
+The Prime Minister and many other local politicians and dignitaries attend the event.

 Telephone – 876-978-7654

 Montego Bay Yacht Club Marlin Tournament (September 27-30) is an annual event that attracts local and international participants, all trying to catch the most prominent Marlin!
 It is an exciting event held over three days and is a fun-filled activity for sports fishing lovers.

 Jamaica Food and Drink Festival Kingston (October 28 – November 1) – If you want to experience culinary delights along with great spirits and live entertainment, the place to be is the Jamaica Food and Drink Festival hosted in Kingston.

 It is five days of events featuring the best Jamaican food and is on par with international food festivals.
 It is an event that will leave you in awe of the Jamaican food and drinks.

 The Port Antonio International Marlin Tournament (last weekend in October) is an annual event involving anglers from all over the world coming to Portland and competing in exciting sports fishing events.

 There are prizes for winners in different categories; for example, the person who catches the first Marlin of the day will get a price, and the person who sees the most significant Marlin among many other categories receives a fee.